Post Brexit intellectual property rights

-Existing UK Paediatric extensions to SPCs
+Existing UK paediatric extensions to SPCs

 The existing EU legislation will continue to apply for paediatric extensions to SPCs for medicines which are pending or granted before the end of the transition period.
 In particular, for such extensions, it will still be necessary to show that the product is authorised in all EEA member states.

-SPC manufacturing waiver
+SPC manufacturing and stockpiling waiver

 EU legislation introduced in 2019 provided for a waiver from SPC protection which allows third party manufacturers to make SPC-protected medicines for export outside the EU.
 It also allows making and storage of medicines during the last six months of an SPC ready for sale in the EU after the SPC expires.

 Under the EU legislation, the waiver will initially only apply to SPCs that are applied for on or after 01 July 2019.
 From 02 July 2022, it will also apply to SPCs that were applied for before 01 July 2019, but only if they had not taken effect before 01 July 2019.
 It is also subject to a number of conditions.